Aliases for DEFA3 Gene

 GeneCards Summary for DEFA3 Gene

-DEFA3 (Defensin, Alpha 3, Neutrophil-Specific) is a Protein Coding gene.
-Diseases associated with DEFA3 include multidrug-resistant tuberculosis and bell's palsy.
-Among its related pathways are Defensins and Defensins.
-An important paralog of this gene is DEFA1B.
+DEFA3 (Defensin Alpha 3) is a Protein Coding gene.
+Diseases associated with DEFA3 include Ectrodactyly, Ectodermal Dysplasia, And Cleft Lip/Palate Syndrome 1 and Bell's Palsy.
+Among its related pathways are Transcriptional misregulation in cancer and Defensins.
+An important paralog of this gene is DEFA1.

 Defensin 2 and defensin 3 have antibiotic, fungicide and antiviral activities.
 Has antimicrobial activity against Gram-negative and Gram-positive bacteria.
 Defensins are thought to kill microbes by permeabilizing their plasma membrane.